Red Light Therapy Wavelength: What Wavelengths Works Best?

 A study conducted by researchers from the University of Western Australia and published in PLOS ONE examined this effect.
 This study measured how much light reached spinal cord injuries in rats using photometric equipment.
 The study found that an average of 6.6% of 670nm red light reached the injuries, while 11.3% of the NIR reached the same location.

 This research shows that 42% more light can reach deeper areas when longer NIR wavelengths are used.
 Another consideration, however, is that more of the red light is absorbed by shallow tissues.
 While more research is needed, this would seem to suggest that red light therapy used to treat shallow tissues, like skin blemishes and superficial injuries, is more likely to benefit from shorter red light, while deeper problems, like joint pain, may benefit more from longer NIR wavelengths.
+“Red light therapy is theorized to reduce inflammation, a key contributor to joint pain.
+By potentially mitigating inflammation and reaching deep into the body’s tissues, red light therapy may help improve joint flexibility and range of motion,” notes Heidi Wright, Registered Nurse.

 Non-Red or -NIR Wavelengths